emilianomaccaferri/emilianomaccaferri.com/v4/blog/content/posts/_index.md

 +++
-title = "all posts"
+title = "All posts"
-description = "rambling about stuff, mostly tech-related" sort_by = "date" paginate_by = 5
+description = "Every post I made, ordered by date" sort_by = "date" paginate_by = 5
 +++